kittipat2011/sec1_gr8_pj3_ID019_118_119_163_api/README.md

-# Song Management System using React.js
+# Song Management System using React.js and MySQL

 ## Project Description
 This project aims to develop a song management system that will provide users with a comprehensive platform to manage their music collection.